This function will execute a SLiM script generated by the compile

 Value

-(internally represented by the Python object tskit.trees.TreeSequence
+(internally represented by the Python object tskit.trees.TreeSequence).
+If the

 Examples